NottingHack/members-guide/online.rst

 Instagram - https://instagram.com/nottinghack
 `````````````````````````````````````````````
-A popular photo sharing account.
+A popular photo sharing account - tag us in your posts!
+We love to share your projects.

 Flickr - https://www.flickr.com/groups/nottinghack/
 ```````````````````````````````````````````
 The Nottinghack account on Flickr contains all the photos that are automatically uploaded from the Hackspace camera.
-You can normally find this hanging from a hook on the wall next to the giant “H” in the studio - please take pictures of the project you are working on!

-If you are already a member of Flickr, you can contribute photos to the Nottinghack Group as well.
+If you are already a member of Flickr, please contribute your photos to the Nottinghack group.